Understanding UX metrics for website success

 TLDR:

-- Behavioral metrics measure what users do; attitudinal metrics capture how users feel
+- Behavioral metrics track what users do; attitudinal metrics capture how they feel about doing it

 UX metrics are measurable data points that evaluate how users interact with your website or digital product.